Listen to this article

 Bass Frequencies (20-250 Hz)

-- Bass (60-250 Hz): The punch of kick drums, the body of bass guitars, and the weight of orchestral cellos and double basses.
+- Bass (60-250 Hz): The punch of kick drums, the body of bass guitars, the weight of orchestral cellos and double basses.

 Midrange Frequencies (250-2,000 Hz)